BRAZIL IN X-RAY

 VASCULAR PLANTS

-All 33,379 spp. of Brazilian angiosperms are distributed in 2,744 genera of 225 families; Brazil has 358 endemic genera (SEE), the second amount worldwide (Intreasures), and the largest amount of endemic species of trees, with 4,226 spp.
-(BGCI).
-Furthermore, Brazil has 133 spp. of carnivorous plants; 61 spp. of mycoheterotrophos; 304 spp. of parasites; six sea-grasses (Siderasis).
+All 33,379 species of Brazilian angiosperms are distributed across 2,744 genera and 225 families.
+The country has 358 endemic genera (SEE), ranking second globally (Intreasures), and boasts the highest number of endemic tree species, with 4,226 species (BGCI).
+Furthermore, Brazil is home to 133 species of carnivorous plants, 61 species of mycoheterotrophs, 304 species of parasitic plants, and six species of seagrasses (Siderasis).

-Miconia Ruiz & Pav. has 577 spp. in Brazil, the largest national amount of a single genus witinh a single country in New World, and the the fifth worldwide after Erica in South Africa, Astragalus in Iran, Eucalyptus and Acacia in Australia (Rankings).
-Neoregelia (Bromeliaceae) is the largest genus endemic to Brazil with 114 spp., the largest of this type in New World and the largest outside South Africa or Australia (Rankings).
+Miconia (Ruiz & Pav.) has 577 spp. in Brazil, the highest number of species within a single genus in any New World country and fifth worldwide, after Erica in South Africa, Astragalus in Iran, Eucalyptus and Acacia in Australia) (Rankings).
+The largest genus endemic to Brazil is Neoregelia (Bromeliaceae), with 114 spp., making it the largest endemic genus in the New World and the largest outside South Africa and Australia (Rankings).